A will is a legal document that provides for the passage of a deceased person's "probate estate."

 When a grantor transfers assets to the trustee under a revocable trust agreement during lifetime, it is often referred to as a “living trust”.
 There are several benefits to a revocable trust agreement.

 First, if the grantor becomes unable to serve as trustee for health or other reasons, a successor trustee steps in to manage the trust for the grantor´s benefit.
 The trustee invests the assets prudently, and pays the grantor´s debts and living expenses.
 The living trust is generally safer than a general power of attorney for purposes of managing the grantor’s property in the event of his or her incapacity.

 A power of attorney is a document created by the “principal” naming an “agent” to act for him or her with respect to management of the principal’s property and financial affairs.
 A “general” power of attorney is written very broadly to permit the agent to do almost anything that the principal could do himself or herself.
-A “durable” power of attorney remains effective in the event of the principal´s disability or incapacity.
-A power of attorney:
+The following language is common in a power of attorney: